Melomario57/Melomario57/README.md

 ## 🤔About me:

--🌱Now i´m finishing a Javascript course.
+-🌱Now i´m finishing a web development Bootcamp.

--🌱I´ve completed classic videogames using Javascript.
+-🌱I´ve completed some projects using HTML and CSS.

--👯I enjoy following and meet people who are working as a web developer or data analyst.
+-👯I enjoy following and meet people who are working in the tech industry.

--✨My next goal is learn the following frameworks: React, Svelte, Vue and Angular.
+-✨My next goal is learn the following frameworks: React and node.js.

 ---